DbRepository

 Repository

-Simply inherit the DbRepository class and pass a generic type for the connection object.
+Inherit the DbRepository class and provide the connection object as a generic type argument.

 public class NorthwindRepository : DbRepository<SqlConnection>